Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios: Activation of non-signalling genuine multipartite nonlocality

 \subsection{Broadcast activation without a broadcast channel}

 A reinterpretation of the above results also allows us to construct an example of broadcast activation without a broadcast channel.
+That is, we consider scenario (a) of Fig.~\ref{fig:broadcast}, and take the broadcast channel $\Omega_{B_0 \rightarrow BC}$ to be the identity channel:

-More precisely, consider the state $\rho_{\mathrm{POVM}}$ defined in Eq. \eqref{rhoPOVM}, in the activation region of Fig.~\ref{fig:my_label}.
-Let us now apply the channel $\Omega_{B_0\rightarrow BC}$ which leads to activation of NS genuine multipartite nonlocality, the final state thus being
+Let us now take the state $\rho_{\mathrm{POVM}}$ defined in Eq. \eqref{rhoPOVM}, in the activation region of Fig.~\ref{fig:my_label} (i.e. anywhere in the yellow-blue intersection).
+We then apply the channel $\Omega_{B_0\rightarrow BC}$ which leads to activation of NS genuine multipartite nonlocality, the final state thus being

 Note that, since local quantum channels cannot create Bell nonlocality from states admitting an LHV model for all POVMs\footnote{Essentially because applying the dual channel on the measurements (instead of applying the channel on the state) gives rise to the same behaviour, implying a model for all POVMs still holds for that final behaviour.}~\cite{Barrett02}, $\rho_{\Omega}$ has a POVM LHV model on the partition $A\vert BC$.